kit-tm/KIRA-Rust/debug-tools/README.md

 #### Docker Setup requirements

-Since the r2kad-daemon requires IPv6 support you must [enable support for IPv6 in docker](https://docs.docker.com/config/daemon/ipv6/) first:
+Since the kirad requires IPv6 support you must [enable support for IPv6 in docker](https://docs.docker.com/config/daemon/ipv6/) first:

 Edit `/etc/docker/daemon.json` to at least include `default-address-pools` for IPv6 and `ipv6tables`: